July 15th – 21st is National Youth Sports Week

 To finish out our Summer Safety Series, we will focus on sports-related head injuries.

-Head injuries in sports is a common occurrence, most likely in contact sports.
-For elementary and high school aged kids, this has become an ongoing topic of discussion.
-We have heard stories in the past of kids with concussions or injuries that lead to paralysis, long-term learning disabilities or even death.
-There have also been stories of sideline heat stroke and heart attacks, happening far too often to our young athletes.
+Head injuries in sports are common, especially in contact sports.
+For elementary and high school-aged kids, this has become an ongoing topic of debate.
+There are stories of kids with concussions or injuries that lead to paralysis, long-term learning disabilities, or even death.

 Traumatic Brain Injury (TBI) in the United States

 - According to brainline.org, an estimated 2.8 million people sustain a TBI annually.
 Of them: